 This relates directly to your brand’s positioning.
 Link to this article in your email signature.
 Share it with prospects during the sales process.

 If the story is about your service and your customer, make it a case study.
 Use specific details, quotes from the client, and statistics.
-Make it a webpage and also a PDF download.
+Make it a page on your site and a PDF download.

 Use quotes and statistics to add emotion and credibility.
 Share it on social networks using dramatic excerpts from the article.
 Link back to your site so visitors can read the full story.
 These posts can also get traction in search engines.
 Target keyphrases such as “[topic] mistakes.”